DominickLejman/DominickLejman/README.md

-- 👋 Hi, I’m @DominickLejman
+- 👋 Hi, I’m @CoffeeGamer
 - 👀 I’m interested in Minecraft
 - 🌱 I’m currently learning Nothing!
 - 💞️ I’m looking to collaborate on Something Fun
-- 📫 Rach Me At thebestgamer1567@gmail.com
+- 📫 Reach Me At thebestgamer1567@gmail.com

 <!---
 DominickLejman/DominickLejman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.